 DESCRIPTION OF BUSINESS: Homasote Company is in the business of manufacturing wood fiberboard products used in a variety of building material applications including sound insulation, thermal insulation, floor and roof decking and interior tack panels.
 The Company also manufactures an industrial packaging product line consisting primarily of glass, paper and metal separators.
-Sales in 2022 and 2021 were distributed as follows: Building material wholesalers and contractors, approximately 56%; industrial manufacturers, approximately 44% and in 2020, building material wholesalers and contractors, approximately 60%; industrial manufacturers, approximately 40%.
+Sales in 2023 were distributed as follows: Building material wholesalers and contractors, approximately 60%; industrial manufacturers, approximately 40%.
+Sales in 2022 and 2021 were distributed as follows: Building material wholesalers and contractors, approximately 56%; industrial manufacturers, approximately 44%.
 The Company's primary basic raw material, post-consumer wastepaper, is generally readily available from various regional suppliers.